Short Inca Trail Tour 2 days

 • Pick up from the hotel.

-• Transportation at the start of the bus and train ‘Expedition’ hike.
+• Transportation to the beginning of the hike by bus (Bimodal) and Peru Rail ‘Expedition’ train.

-• Tourist guide service in English and Spanish.
+• Tour guide service in English and Spanish.

-• 1 night in a standard hotel in Aguas Calientes (Machupicchu town).
+• 1 night in a standard hotel (2 stars) in Aguas Calientes (Machu Picchu town).

 • First aid kit.

-• Bus and train to return to Cusco.
+• Bus and train to return to Cusco (Bimodal bus and Peru Rail Expedition train).

-• Descent bus to Aguas Calientes on day 1.
+• Bus down to Aguas Calientes on day 1.

 • Tips.